Associate Professor, PI

-My current research focuses on biosynthesis and genome mining of peptidyl nucleoside antifungal antibiotics, particularly, in actinobacteria.
-I study mechanisms by which the molecules of interest are biosynthesized by investigating functions of genes in their biosynthetic pathways, biochemically and genetically, and identifying unknown biosynthetic gene clusters that potentially encode the production of novel nucleoside natural products.
-Ultimately, the methodologies developed in the projects are aimed to be usefully applied for future novel nucleoside natural product screening and discovery.
-In my spare time, I enjoy cooking, baking, crafting, sports (e.g., badminton, tennis, swimming) and entertaining my son with indoor and outdoor activities.
+My current research focuses on biosynthesis and genome mining of nucleoside natural products, particularly in actinobacteria.
+I particularly focus on genetic characterization of the biosynthetic pathways, and metabolomics analysis for the genome mining discovery of novel nucleoside natural products.
+Ultimately, my projects aim to provide knowledge useful for future novel nucleoside drug discovery.
+In my spare time, I enjoy cooking, baking, crafting, sports (e.g., badminton, tennis, swimming), and entertaining my son with indoor and outdoor activities.

 Email: abhishek.chhetri “AT” duke.edu

-Research Focus: I am interested in the enzymological mechanisms of beta-1,3-glucan synthase (GS), an enzyme essential for fungal cell wall biosynthesis and a proven target of FDA-approved antifungal agents.
-GS catalyzes polymerization of Glc using UDP-Glc as a substrate with a largely unexplored mechanism.
+Research Focus: I am interested in the enzymological mechanisms of beta-1,3-glucan synthase (GS), an enzyme essential for fungal cell wall biosynthesis, and a proven target of FDA-approved antifungal agents.
+GS catalyzes the polymerization of Glc using UDP-Glc as a substrate with a mostly unexplored mechanism.
 I aim to provide insights into the catalytic mechanism through product profiling and development of small molecule mechanistic probes.
-I am also studying functional enzymology of natural product biosynthesis.

 Email: haoran.pang “AT” duke.edu

-Research Focus: My project is focused on the biosynthesis pathway of the molybdenum cofactor (Moco), an essential cofactor for most organisms, including humans.
+Research Focus: My project focuses on the biosynthesis pathway of the molybdenum cofactor (Moco), an essential cofactor for most organisms, including humans.
 The first step of Moco biosynthesis is the conversion of GTP to cyclic pyranopterin monophosphate (cPMP) catalyzed by two enzymes, MoaA and MoaC, in which mutations were found in over 50% of human Moco deficiency patients.
 I aim to elucidate the catalytic mechanism of these two enzymes by characterizing potential intermediates in this crucial step.
-The study is expected to provide bases for the future development of therapeutics for Moco deficiency diseases.
+The study will provide bases for the future development of therapeutics for Moco deficiency diseases.

 Email: matthew.draelos “AT” duke.edu

-My research focuses on elucidating the mechanistic details and substrate scope of peptidyl nucleoside biosynthesis.
-Peptidyl nucleosides display important antifungal properties that may be beneficial in combating life-threatening fungal infections, and I ultimately aim to employ synthetic chemistry and the mechanistic underpinnings of peptidyl nucleoside biosynthesis to develop non-natural peptidyl nucleoside analogs with improved antifungal activity.
+My research focuses on elucidating the mechanistic details of the biosynthesis of peptidyl nucleoside natural products.
+Peptidyl nucleosides display important antifungal properties that may be beneficial in combating life-threatening fungal infections.
+I ultimately aim to employ synthetic chemistry and the mechanistic underpinnings of peptidyl nucleoside biosynthesis to develop non-natural peptidyl nucleoside analogs with improved antifungal activity.
 These explorations will be informed by my prior scientific experience in synthetic chemistry and chemical biology and clinical experience as a student in the Duke University MD/Ph.D. program.
 Outside of the lab, I am an avid skier, pianist, and woodworker, who is always ready to discuss the finer points of historical trivia.

 Edward Lilla, Ph.D. (graduate student 2012 – 2017, currently at the KBI Biopharma)